alyciakb/alyciakb.github.io/resume.md

 - Hypothesis development and testing using statistical analysis.
 - Supervised & unsupervised machine learning for both regression and classification.
 - Model performance estimation for regression: RMSE, MAE, R2; and classification: accuracy, precision, recall, AUROC
-- Coursework using AWS, Docker, Codecov, Tensorflow, Keras
+- Coursework using AWS, Docker, Tensorflow, Keras
-- Version control with Git and Github
+- Version control with Git and GitHub
 - Data Wrangling with SQL, Excel, APIs, web scraping (HTML & JSON)
 - Data visualization in R with ggplot2 and Shiny, in Python with Matplotlib and Seaborn